mde/ejs/README.md

 .....
 ```

-Geddy generators handle plural inflections for model and controller names (e.g., "person" to "people").
-To read about the model properties argument jump to [Model properties](#model-properties)

 ### Model properties

 Some Geddy generators (resource, scaffold and model) have a argument that takes a list of model